rizzlesauce/EFogModSwap/README.md

 # DbdSocketsMixer

-Shell script to mix DBD socket attachments with character models.
+A CLI that mixes DBD socket attachments with character models.

-Can also extract socket attachment definitions from a CustomizationItemDB.
+It can also extract socket attachment definitions from a CustomizationItemDB.json file.

+## How to use it

+Use [UAssetGUI](https://github.com/atenfyr/UAssetGUI) to export a CustomizationItemDB to JSON (Save As -> `.json`).
-A YAML settings file specifies the input CustomizationItemDB file and the mix options.
+In your DbdSocketsMixer YAML settings file, set the path to the CustomizationItemDB.json input file and configure other mixing options.
-UAssetGUI can be used to export a CustomizationItemDB.uasset file to JSON.
+Run `DbdSocketsMixer <settingsFile> --mix`.
-DbdSocketsMixer reads that JSON file and writes an altered version that can be converted back to the original uasset file using UAssetGUI.
+Then, convert the output JSON file back into the original CustomizationItemDB.uasset file using UAssetGUI (Save As -> `.uasset`).

 Compatible with DBD-4.4.2, Unreal Engine 4.25, and UAssetGUI 1.0.2

 ## [Releases](https://github.com/rizzlesauce/DbdSocketsMixer/releases)

-## How to run
+## Usage

-Run `DbdSocketsMixer -h` for usage and options.
+Run `DbdSocketsMixer -h` for detailed usage and options.

 ## Building